Military history of New Zealand during World War I: Serbian awards to medical personnel

 Seven women (three doctors and four nurses), who were either born in or later settled in New Zealand were awarded Serbian honours for their participation in the medical services in the Balkans campaign.
-Dr Jessie Scott and Dr Agnes Bennett served with the Scottish Women's Hospital for Foreign Service.
+Jessie Scott and Agnes Bennett served with the Scottish Women's Hospital for Foreign Service.
 Scott was awarded the Order of St Sava 4th class and Bennett the Order of St Sava 3rd class and the medal of the Red Cross of Serbia.
-Dr Mildred Staley was awarded the Order of St Sava (class unknown) for her work in support of the Serbian Army.
+Mildred Staley was awarded the Order of St Sava (class unknown) for her work in support of the Serbian Army.
 Ethel Lewis was a nurse with the 1st British Hospital attached to the Serbian Army.
 For helping to save the life of a Serbian soldier and evacuate hundreds of patients through the mountains she was awarded the Order of the White Eagle (class unknown), Order of St Sava (3rd class) and the Serbian Royal Red Cross 2nd class.
 Nurses Elizabeth Young and Mary O'Connor were awarded the Royal Red Cross 2nd class and the Serbian Samaritan Cross for nursing service.
 Emily Peter, who joined the Serbian Relief Fund venture supported by the American Red Cross, was awarded Serbian Samaritan Cross and Serbian Red Cross medal.